blackfennec-org/blackfennec/docs/source/development/testing/ux_test_v0_11.rst

  Tester          Observation
 ==============  =================
  TW              "empty" list is not intuitive; suggests showing a preview.
 Is concerned that new columns might be missed by user; could be solved with auto-scrolling.
+ MB              "empty" list is not intuitive; suggests showing a preview.
 ==============  =================